awsdocs/amazon-s3-user-guide/doc_source/add-object-tags.md

-# How Do I Add Tags to an S3 Object?<a name="add-object-tags"></a>
+# How do I add tags to an S3 object?<a name="add-object-tags"></a>

 Object tagging gives you a way to categorize storage\.
 This topic explains how to use the console to add tags to an S3 object after the object has been uploaded\.
-For information about adding tags to an object when the object is being uploaded, see [How Do I Upload Files and Folders to an S3 Bucket?](upload-objects.md)\.
+For information about adding tags to an object when the object is being uploaded, see [How do I upload files and folders to an S3 bucket?](upload-objects.md)\.

 Each tag is a key\-value pair that adheres to the following rules:
 + You can associate up to 10 tags with an object\.
 Tags associated with an object must have unique tag keys\.